chanzuckerberg/czi-oss-training/03-improving-oss-impact/02-create-new-oss.md

 ## OSS Development and Maintenance 🏗️

-Project development and maintenance starts right after the preliminary set up phase and continues for years till the eventual project wind-down.
+Project development and maintenance start right after the preliminary setup phase and continues for years till the eventual project wind-down.
 The following OSS development guidelines apply through most of your OSS life cycle and will take different forms as your project matures.

 - **OSS Development Practices:** Follow the [OSS development workflow](../02-participating-in-oss/04-contributing-tips.md/#the-oss-way-🌱) during all development stages to set the project up for a context-rich and collaborative environment that welcomes new contributors.
 Encourage code reviews, pull requests, and iterative development cycles that allow contributors to share ideas and insights.
 - **Documentation:** Create comprehensive documentation for:

   - Users to quickly onboard to the project and understand its value, features, and necessary background.
-  - Contributors to work on various enhancements, maintenance, and sustainance activities.
+  - Contributors to work on various enhancements, maintenance, and sustenance activities.

   Regularly update and refine documentation to reflect the latest changes and improvements.

 - **Maintenance:** Dedicate resources to maintenance efforts like security updates, dependency upgrades, extensive test infrastructure, stable CI/CD workflows, triaging issue & PR backlogs, smooth release process, regular release cadence, and more.
 - **Upstream Contributions:** Collaborate with upstream projects by contributing improvements and fixes that can benefit more projects in the ecosystem.[^2]
-  [^2]: The next chapter cover upstream contributions in detail.
+  [^2]: The next chapter covers upstream contributions in detail.

 ## Community Engagement 🌱